-Rob has a unique background that allows him to approach projects from a client’s perspective to help minimize risk and maximize profits at every stage.
-For the first 12 years of his career, Rob practiced law at one of Minneapolis’s largest law firms where he resolved construction disputes through negotiated settlements, mediations, arbitrations and trials.
+Rob has a unique background that allows him to approach projects from a client’s perspective.
+For the first 12 years of his career, Rob practiced law at one of Minneapolis’s largest law firms where he resolved construction disputes through trials, arbitrations, mediations and negotiated settlements.
 Rob then spent the next eight years working as an in-house construction lawyer, including seven years as in-house counsel for one of the ten largest general contractors in North America.
-Having been a client and supervised outside counsel across the country, Rob understands what matters to clients and the importance of resolving disputes quickly and efficiently.
+Having been a client and supervised outside counsel across the country, Rob understands what matters to construction clients and the importance of resolving disputes quickly and efficiently.

 Rob has negotiated numerous construction contracts for all project delivery methods (traditional design-bid-build, design-build, EPC, construction manager at risk, etc.) and of all sizes ranging from small residential agreements to projects valued at more than $250M.
 Some notable contracts Rob has negotiated include an MLS soccer stadium in California, a $275M condominium tower in Hawaii, a $185M design-build airport project in California, a $145M mixed-use project in Washington, and a $60M hotel in Minnesota.
 On the counseling side, Rob has advised contractors in connection with projects of every size, ranging from small tenant improvement projects to several jobs valued at over $1B.

 Some examples of litigated matters Rob has successfully handled include the following:

 Obtained complete jury verdict for the owner of an apartment complex against a material supplier for breach of contract and slander of title.

 Obtained complete jury verdict for hotel owner against neighboring property owner arising out of nuisance and trespass.

 Represented general contractor in claims for extra compensation and schedule relief against owner and claims for termination costs against defaulted subcontractor in Las Vegas, Nevada.